jtyr/ansible-yaml_inventory/README.md

 The inventory script can be used as any other Ansible dynamic inventory.
-With the default settings (the `main.yaml` inventory file in the `./inventory` directory and the inventory files in the `./inventory/vars` directory) the command can be as follows:
+With the default settings (the `main.yaml` inventory file in the `./inventory` directory and the inventory vars in the `./inventory/vars` directory) the command can be as follows:

 ```